Nicholas McArthur

-Nicholas Douglas McArthur (born 21 December 2001) is a Guyanese professional footballer who plays as a right midfielder for National Premier League club Portmore United and the Guyana national team.
+Nicholas Douglas McArthur (born 21 December 2001) is a Guyanese professional footballer who plays as a right midfielder for GFF Elite League club Police and the Guyana national team.

 Club career

 In June 2021, McArthur signed for Jamaican club Portmore United.
 He signed a two-year contract with the club.

 International career

 McArthur made his debut for the Guyana national team in a 4–2 win over Aruba in the CONCACAF Nations League B on 15 November 2019.